envest/COMPASS/README.md

 Graphviz is required in order to plot the tree, which can be installed on Ubuntu by running `sudo apt-get install graphviz `

+> [!WARNING]
+> If you are using macOS and fail to compile COMPASS because of openMP errors, please download this alternative version which does not use openMP: https://github.com/cbg-ethz/COMPASS/archive/refs/heads/no_OMP.zip.

 ## Usage

 `./COMPASS -i [sample_name] -o [output_name] --nchains 4 --chainlength 5000 --CNA 1 --sex female`